 2. As a Butter Substitute.
 Coconut oil can be used on top of sweet potatoes, corn on the cob, and on a variety of treats like grain-free breads, pancakes and muffins.

 4. For Baking.
 You can use coconut oils in pie crusts and any baked goods recipes.
-Simply replacement vegetable oil for coconut oil – and your recipes will come out super-duper delish.
+Simply replacement vegetable oil for coconut oil (again – pre “melt” the coconut oil if needed!), and your recipes will come out super-duper delish.

 5. Creating a Non-stick Surface.
 Use coconut oil to coat baking sheets, glass dishes, pans, and even for seasoning cast iron cookware!
 Since using coconut oil, my cast irons have come out beautiful and non-stick!